 Just getting press mentions is not enough.
 You need to highlight them on your crowdfunding page as well.
 Follow a specific structure of highlighting your most popular press mentions with quotes.
 This will increase the credibility of your campaign.

-Once your campaign is over, you must consider delivering the first batch to your backers as early as possible.
-Plan the fulfillment process with services like Fulfillrite and don’t let your backers start complaining because of an unwanted delay and make sure to keep answering any questions they may have.
+Once your campaign is over, you’ll need to get to work delivering the first batch to your backers as early as possible.
+Plan the fulfillment process with services like Fulfillrite and don’t let your backers start complaining because of an unwanted delay.
+Mitigate any pressure by individually answering any questions they may have.

 2. Keep Updating Your Backers of the Progress

 Update your backers about the progress once in every three weeks.
 Let them know that your project is under works and keep the excitement going.
 Sharing behind-the-scenes and production images will heighten excitement and your backers may even continue to share your project.

 3. Never Delay the Delivery Timeline

 Avoid a delay in delivery as much as possible.
 If you have an unforeseen issue that causes a delay, make sure to explain why you are delaying the delivery to your backers in full detail.
 We would still suggest you avoid a delay especially if you are planning a second or a third campaign.
 It would be wise enough to choose a later date for delivery in the campaign and possibly deliver early rather than delaying your proposed date.